-In Glasgow, people crowded round televisions in shop windows with hundreds queueing outside public halls where dealers had set up half a dozen sets for free screenings.
+In Glasgow, people crowded round televisions in shop windows with hundreds queuing outside public halls in hope of a seat at a free screening.

 In Perth, patients and nurses watched together at the county sanitorium on a hill outside the city and at Aberdeen, Peterhead and Pitlochry, viewers struggled with reception.